Get the right advice with our pharmacist CV example

 - Quality assurance standards

-Extra skills to help your pharmacist CV make an impact
+Extra skills to improve your pharmacist CV

 - Safety awareness